For Better or For Worse by Lynn Johnston for August 22, 2013

 1. Missing large

-John Kruse about 11 years ago
+John Kruse over 11 years ago

 All I can say is that I went thru this same sort of thing with my mother throwing some of my stuff out without asking me and now I have become a pack rat and can’t hardly throw anything out!
 If mothers want to teach a lesson, have your kid work with you and both decide what should be thrown out.Sorry, but it still bugs me.
 And thanks for letting me vent!